 Whilst it’s tempting to rely on booking platforms to hold customer data, savvy operators are taking the opportunity to collect email addresses independently – with permission of course - enabling them to directly communicate with previous guests to encourage repeat business without the hefty fees of solely relying on booking services.

-Armstrong Watson partner with a handy comparison provider called Reducer who can review energy costs and merchant services amongst other things to see whether there are better prices out there.
-With prices increasing so rapidly and good deals hard to find, there’s never been a better time to check you’re on the best tariffs.
+Review your business’s costs and merchant services amongst other things to see whether there are better prices out there.
+With prices increasing and good deals hard to find, there’s never been a better time to check you’re on the best tariffs.

 With interest rates increasing, now might be the time to consult with your accountant to consider consolidation or even fixing interest rates to provide some certainty over outgoings.